isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-a-queen-wasp-look-like/index.md

 [Queen Wasp](https://www.ncbi.nlm.nih.gov/pubmed/24219699)
 is a female wasp that has acquired full maturity, are mandated to lays eggs, and raise a new generation of wasps.

-The queen wasp is specially fed and treated by worker wasps while resting.� It is not assigned any other duties.
+The queen wasp is specially fed and treated by worker wasps while resting.
+It is not assigned any other duties.
 **How do you Identify a Queen Wasp?
 The simple answer to this is that, Queen Wasp is naturally larger than all other female workers and drones (males). **
 **This is due to special care given to the queen wasp by the workers.
-In addition, the Queen Wasp can either be red, brown, metallic blue, yellow or combined stripes of these colors.�**
+In addition, the Queen Wasp can either be red, brown, metallic blue, yellow or combined stripes of these colors.**
 Related:
 Can Wasps Sting More Than Once?
 ## Details: How to Identify a Queen Wasp